ankane/shorts/Favorite-Quotes.md

 ***

+> Aaron believed that like you literally ought be to asking yourself all of the time “What is the most important thing I could be working on in the world right now?” and if you’re not working on that, why aren’t you?

+- The Internet’s Own Boy

+***

 > I would do everything I could, and I would do everything I could because this is what love means.
 That the odds are irrelevant, and that you do whatever the hell you can - the odds be damned.

 - [Lawrence Lessig](https://www.ted.com/talks/lawrence_lessig_we_the_people_and_the_republic_we_must_reclaim)